Houston's Line of Duty Firefighters

 Buried: South Park Cemetery, Section J, Plot 227, Space 5

 Bobby Milburn, the driver of Battalion Chief 7, collided with a pickup truck at the intersection of Fannin Street and McGowen Street.
-Fire House No. 7 received a signal from Fire Alarm Box 3423 at McGowen Street and Sauer Street.
-Engine 7 and Ladder 7 were following behind the chief’s car.
-The truck hit the car broadside so hard it pushed it far into the side street and upon going through the intersection, the firefighters did not see the accident.
-Chief H. H. “Bubba” Finn and the driver of the pickup were seriously injured.
-Bobby Milburn was transported to Jefferson Davis Hospital where he was pronounced on arrival.
+Fire House No. 7 received a signal from Fire Alarm Box 3423 located at McGowen Street and Sauer Street.
+The truck broadsided the Chief’s car with such force; it pushed it far into the side street.
+Although Engine 7 and Ladder 7 were following the chief’s car through the intersection, they did not see the accident.

-The alarm was false.
-The crew of Fire House No. 7 was in the process of petitioning the city to have Box 3423 removed due the high number of false alarms it received.
+The crew of Fire House No. 7 was in the process of petitioning the city to have Fire Alarm Box 3423 removed due the high number of false alarms it received, tragically Bobby died responding to yet another false alarm.

 Barnett Cohen “Barney” Moffatt